Five ideas for alternative advent calendars

 Make your own advent calendar

 By buying or sewing a reusable calendar that features pockets or boxes, you can fill each day with something of your choice.
-This adds a personal touch because it means you can base the advent treats on things your child is interested in.
+Uniquely personal, this approach allow you to create an advent calendar for your child that you know they will love.

 Start an advent creative project